gwenzel/open-sir/README.md

 The output of open-sir.py is a .csv file with the predictions.

+*Note: On Windows, the CLI must be run from Powershell or any bash shell such as [Git BASH](https://gitforwindows.org/)*

 ### API

 You can replicate the predictions of the CLI with the following python script: